Kirsten Wright: International career

-In 2015, she attended training camps with the United States under-19 and under-20 teams.
+In 2015, Wright attended training camps with the United States under-19 and under-20 teams.
 She represented the United States under-18 team at the 2016 Women's International Cup.
 She was also called up to a training camp for the under-23 team in 2020, which was postponed due to the COVID-19 pandemic.

 Personal life

 She married Garrett Wright in December 2022.
-In April 2025, they announced Wright was pregnant.
+In October 2025, Wright gave birth to her first child.